girover/laravel-family-tree-builder/README.md

     }
 ```
 ### Customizing node style
 If you want to add some html attributes to the nodes, then you can bind a custom function called ```nodeHtmlAttributes``` to the **Service Container**.
 This function must return a callable function which accept one argument represents nodeable model.
-And this callable function must return html attributes with their values as string.
+And this callable function must return html attributes with their values as one string.
 Let's take an example.
 If your nodeable models have fields ```id, name, gender, is_died``` , then you want to add them as html attributes to the nodes to style or to control nodes.